Skip to content

 // positive >

-if(nbThreads <= 0) throw new Exception();
+if(nbThreads<=0) throw new Exception();

-// start over
+// we start again

 return;